Blog

 Elegy, Dec.
 2015, 32″ h x 42″ w, oil on canvas

-I happened to come across the original painting in the Uffizi Gallery in Florence, and here it is.
+I found the original painting in the Uffizi Gallery in Florence, and here it is.

 Pietà (1516) Fra Bartolomeo color on wood 62.2" × 78.3" Palazzo Pitti, Florence.